mesosphere/dcos-commons/docs/pages/reference/yaml-reference.md

       * `env-key`

-        This may be used to customize the environment variable used to advertise this port within the task.
+        This may be used to define an environment variable used to advertise this port within the task.
+This is most useful when a random dynamic port is being used, as it allows the task to know what port was allocated for it.

-        By default, environment variables for ports are automatically populated as `PORT_<NAME>` in the launched tasks, where any punctuation in `NAME` is converted to underscores.
-For example, a port named `http-api` would be advertised as `PORT_HTTP_API` by default in the task environment.
+      * `advertise`

+        This may be manually set to `true` to enable advertising this port in the service's `endpoints` listing.
+Default is `false`.

       * `vip`